saimdlx/dlx.kit/README.md

 # MediaConverter
-Media-to-Media conversion using Python and FFMPEG.
+Media-to-Media conversion using FFMPEG and ffmpeg-python library